wpeverest/everest-forms/readme.txt

 Yes you can!
 Join in on our [GitHub repository](https://github.com/wpeverest/everest-forms/) :)

 == Changelog ==

+= 1.7.3 - 26-01-2021 =
+* Fix - Form Templates plan name not displayed properly on navigation tab switch.
+* Fix - On AJAX form save, don't compile form stylesheet if it was not previously generated.
+* Fix - Lifetime plan displaying upgrade plan and not allowing to import form from templates.
+* Fix - Image Projector plugin conflicting with multi-part add-on with `colorpick` script handle.
+* Tweak - Spacing issue on multi select in admin pages.
+* Tweak - Add support for User Display in smart tag filter list.

 = 1.7.2.2 - 29-12-2020 =
 * Fix - Form builder not loading in Firefox.